HHS/OPRE-OPS/README.md

 Instructions to start app locally:

-1. Make sure you have Docker installed locally
+1. Make sure you have Docker installed and started locally
 2. Make sure you have pack installed, see [this link](https://buildpacks.io/docs/tools/pack/) for instructions

 From the project root run: